 You'll also study 40 credits of option modules.
-You'll choose one advanced discipline module and one advanced methods module, from social science Masters courses of the departments below:
+You'll choose one advanced discipline module and one advanced methods module, from the social science Masters courses of the departments below:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 You'll undertake an in-depth study of a topic of your own choice guided by one-to-one academic supervision based in the department specialising in your chosen area.

 You'll develop and demonstrate skills in the planning, definition and management of a substantial piece of enquirey that will further an deepen knowledge in your chosen specialist field.